Amatignak Island

 Amatignak Island (Amatignax̂; Амактигнак) is a member of the Delarof Islands (western Andreanof Islands), in Alaska's Aleutian archipelago.
 The southernmost point of Alaska is on this island, as well as the westernmost longitude of Alaska, the United States, and North America.
+Bears are known to dwell.

 The island is about 5 mi long north-to-south, and about 3 mi wide east-to-west.
 It is uninhabited.
 The nearest island is Ulak Island about 4 mi to the northeast.

+On the evening of September 27 1932 the cargo ship Nevada ran aground on the eastern tip of the island while en-route from Astoria to Yokohama.
+The Japanese steamer Oregon Maru responded to the distress call, followed by American ships President Madison, the Oregon, and the USCGC Haida.
+Of the 35 crew members and one passenger aboard at the time of the wreck only 3 were able to be rescued by the President Madison.